idzilleagle0925/Johnny55-War-Crimes-Dossier-Interface---Archon-Grid-Simulator-pygame-/README.md

 python "UNIX-SEARCH-ESSAYS-Johnny55WarCrimesDossierInterface_v7.5557.py"

 → GLOWING BLACK WINDOW OPENS.
-YOU’RE IN.HOW TO USE ITAction Command
+YOU’RE IN.HOW TO USE IT Action
+Command
 Master guide
 essay 000